damontheimpulsive/analytics-service/README.md

 # Analytics Service

 A simple real-time analytics demo application built with Java 11 and Spring Boot.
-It ingests user events, processes them in real time, and exposes metrics over REST APIs.
+It ingests user events, processes them in real time, and exposes metrics over REST APIs, plus a simple HTML dashboard.

 ---